repositive/frontend_exercise/README.md

 After the exercise, we’ll arrange a call to discuss your solution (as soon as possible after the exercise, depending on your availability).
 We’ll ask questions like:

-- what makes your solution scalable, maintainable & robust?
+- what makes your solution extensible, maintainable & robust?
 - what are the drawbacks of your solution?
 - with more time, what could you do to improve your solution?